Iyed-Rb/Problem-Solving/LeetCode/50 SQL/07-Product Sales Analysis I.md

 ```

 -- Approach 2: Using Subquery
--- Uses a correlated subquery to fetch the product name for each sale.
-Less efficient but valid.
+-- Uses a correlated subquery to fetch the product name for each sale
 ```sql
 SELECT
     (SELECT product_name